Home > News > The Most In-Demand Jobs in an Uncertain Economy

 “Whether you go into the tech industry is not as important as the need to invest in tech skills, which are going to be more widely used across all industries,” says Liz Wilke, principal economist at Gusto.

 Graduating students looking to work in tech should network to make connections at the companies where they’d like to work, she advises.
-Also, post projects on Github to showcase your skills to potential employers, Wilke says.
+Also, post projects on GitHub to showcase your skills to potential employers, Wilke says.

 Take classes on machine learning and AI, core programming languages, and newer languages while in school, says Chris Murdock, co-founder and chief sourcing officer at IQTalent.